Inspection process for Category III Personal Protective Equipment

 - Technical specifications for manufacturing process;

-- EC declaration of conformity (if it had been issued by the manufacturer);
+- EU declaration of conformity (if it had been issued by the manufacturer);

 - One copy of Expert Report about the latest Inspection assessment (if it had been performed by any other Notified Body).